-Jane Worthington with Andrea Branzi, Stefano Marzano and Alessandro Mendini working at Mendini’s studio in Milan - 1990s
+Jane Worthington with Andrea Branzi, Alessandro Mendini and Stefano Marzano, working at Mendini’s studio in Milan - 1990s

-Jane Worthington is a designer working at the intersection of object, memory, and meaning.
+Jane Worthington is a British artist and designer who’s work explores the intersection of object, memory, and meaning.

-Jane Worthington has been shortlisted for the Dubai Urban Elements Design Challenge, an international competition organized by Buildner and the Dubai Roads and Transport Authority.
-With submissions from architects and designers across 91 countries, it’s recognised as one of the most ambitious and globally inclusive design competitions of the year.
+Jane Worthington has been shortlisted for the Dubai Urban Elements Design Challenge, an international competition organised by Buildner in collaboration with the Dubai Roads and Transport Authority.
+The competition received submissions from architects and designers across 91 countries, placing it among the largest global design initiatives of 2025.

-Jane Worthington advocates for kind and transparent design practices.
-She actively works to ensure the use of pasture-raised, traceable leather, where each hide can be followed back to its origin through SPOOR-certified tanneries.
-While this level of traceability is still uncommon in the industry, she chooses to lead by example, honouring the lives behind the things we create, and insisting that what is made should come from dignity, not cruelty.
+Jane Worthington advocates for considered and transparent design practices.
+She works to ensure the use of pasture-raised, traceable leather, where each hide can be followed back to its origin through SPOOR-certified tanneries.
+While this level of traceability remains uncommon within the industry, she chooses to work in this way deliberately, acknowledging the lives and materials behind the objects we create, and insisting that what is made should come from dignity, rather than indifference.

 Ethics

-Her teaching practices at the Design Academy in Eindhoven and the Academy of Architecture in Maastricht, both in the Netherlands, mirror her own philosophy: that design is not merely about what we make, but about how and why we make and the values we choose to embed in the world through those acts.
+Her teaching at the Design Academy in Eindhoven and the Academy of Architecture in Maastricht reflects the same concerns that guide her studio work: an emphasis on intention, responsibility, and the conditions under which objects are made.
+Design, in this context, is not merely about what is produced, but about how and why it is brought into the world, and the values embedded in those decisions.

 Pedagogical Practice